Lassana Diarra: Aborted transfers and legal issues

-On 27 May 2016, Diarra was ordered to pay a 10 million euro fine to Lokomotiv Moscow for breach of contract by the Court of Arbitration for Sport (CAS), along with €110,000 to the CAS.
+On 27 May 2016, the Court of Arbitration for Sport (CAS) upheld the decision by FIFA's DRC and Diarra was ordered to pay a 10 million euro fine to Lokomotiv Moscow for breach of contract, along with €110,000 to the CAS.
 He was also given a 15-month suspension from playing professional football and a suspension of payment of salary, both of which he had already served.
+In 2017, a court in Charleroi ruled in Diarra's favour after deciding that FIFA and the Belgian FA had infringed upon EU law regarding the freedom of movement.